katzueno/UstreamStatus-WordPress/ustream-status/readme.txt

 = How do I sign up for Ustream? =

-Click sgn-up icon from Ustream.tv
+Click sign-up icon from Ustream.tv

 = I don't have any images for offline/online images =